onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

-* A potential issue which may cause unity scene turning to black when switching back to game while webview opened.
+* A potential issue which may cause unity scene turning to black when switching back to game while web view opened.
 It might shows on some old Android devices.
 * A problem which causes the source can not get compiled in Mono Develop.
 * Update the Dismiss method to let it work as designed in Mac Editor and Android devices.
-It now behavious as making the webview hidden instead of close and destory it.
+It now behaviors as making the web view hidden instead of close and destroy it.
 You can use Show to make it visible again after dismissing it.

 ---